jefdaj/ortholang-demo/templates/usertab.md

 * "Google Docs-style" collaborative editing by logging in from multiple computers

 No email or signup form is required.
 Just click the button in the upper right and make up a username + password.
-If you do want to be notified of updates, leave your email in the comment box.
+If you want to be notified of updates, leave your email in the comment box.

 <input id="userscriptsearch" placeholder="Search guest scripts" id="box" type="text"/>